Contractor Education

 While tenants may carry their own insurance, gaps in coverage can still affect:

-- your location
+- Your location

-- your reputation
+- Your reputation

-- your ability to operate smoothly
+- Your ability to operate smoothly

-Many tenant-based businesses use contractor education as a way to:
+Many tenant-based businesses use contractor education to:

-- set clearer expectations
+- Set clearer expectations

-- reduce risk exposure
+- Reduce risk exposure

-- support independent operators without managing insurance directly
+- Support independent operators without managing insurance directly

 Core Contractor Education Topics